 This pong teh chicken recipe was given to my mom by one of my aunts from Malacca.
 The braised chicken dish is one of the most significant Peranakan dishes.
 Although fermented bean paste is salty, the combination of shallots and palm sugar gives the gravy a slight hint of sweetness.
 As it slowly cooks over low heat, the meat and potatoes absorb the flavours from the gravy making it extremely delicious.

 Pong teh is a braised meat dish with potatoes cooked in a gravy consisting of fermented bean paste and soy sauce.
 It is said that the word ‘pong’ could be a mispronunciation of the Hokkien word ‘hong’ for stewing in soy sauce while ‘teh’ could mean ‘te’ which is pig trotters in the same dialect.
 Since the Hokkien community commonly braise pig trotters in soy sauce, we can safely make the assumption that it is a pork dish with soy sauce.

-Pong teh chicken is also a dish cooked as offerings at the prayers table to ancestors during certain celebrations such as death celebrations or Hungry Ghost festivalIn fact, the original dish uses pork and it is known as ‘babi pongteh’.
-Having said that, the dish is commonly eaten as a day to day meal.
-Maybe due to its dark colour, pong teh is not cooked for auspicious festivities such as a weddings and birthdays.
+Pong teh chicken is also a dish cooked as offering on the prayers table to ancestors during certain occasions such as death memorial or the Hungry Ghost festival Besides that, the dish is commonly eaten at any time of the year.
+However, maybe due to its dark colour, pong teh is not cooked for auspicious festivities such as a weddings and birthdays.